publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1182.md

                 (iii) __Waiver authorized__

-                    For provision authorizing waiver of clause (i), see subsection (i) of this section.
+                    For provision authorizing waiver of clause (i), see subsection (i).

             (D) __Stowaways__